 This post on our favorite STEM homeschool toys contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.

 Our Favorite STEM Homeschool Toys: STEM Gifts for Kids

 As I mentioned, I tend to really not like toys.
 This might be the only toy of which we have not just one set, but TWO!
 My parents gifted us our first set four years ago for Christmas, and they’ve been played with almost every single day since.
 When they were recently visiting, my mom noticed that with more kiddos around now, it would be helpful to have a bigger collection, so she sent us a second set.
 We’ve loved having the extra pieces!

 The first set we had were the original Magna Tiles.
 As I mentioned, we’ve had them for 4 years and they’re in perfect condition.
 This time, we got this brand of magnetic tiles, and so far, they seem pretty sturdy (although one magnet did come loose).
-I’ve also heard terrific things about Picasso Tiles and their durability, and they’re economical, as well.
+I’ve also heard terrific things about Picasso Tiles and their durability (and this is an amazing price on them).